voelklmichael/Blog/_posts/2024-10-15-serde-trait-part3.markdown

     Ok(boxed_trait_object)
 };
 {% endhighlight %}
-And here is some nice, generic code.[^FootnoteTraitBounds]
+And here is some nice, generic code.
+The bounds are actually requested by the compiler, so we just add them.
+[^FootnoteTraitBounds]
 {% highlight rust %}
 fn deserialize_fn_generic<A>(
     deserializer: &mut dyn erased_serde::Deserializer,